isomerpages/isomerpages-mlaw-simc/_about-conference/02-about-singapore.md

 ### **Advisory on the Covid-19 Situation** ###
 The organisers are closely monitoring the situation in Singapore arising from the 2019-Novel Coronavirus (COVID-19) outbreak.

 The safety and well-being of our delegates, speakers, and conference attendees, as well as our staff, are our top priority.
-We are working closely with [venue] and local authorities to ensure that comprehensive precautionary and containment measures are properly planned for and will be put in place during the event to safeguard the health and safety of our participants.

-We will continue to monitor the COVID-19 situation closely and stay guided by the Ministry of Health (MOH) to implement all necessary precautionary measures in the lead up to, and during our event.
+We will continue to monitor the COVID-19 situation closely and stay guided by the Ministry of Health (MOH) to implement all necessary precautionary measures in the lead up to, and during our event in 2021.
 The current guidelines and measures can be found at the [MOH website](https://www.moh.gov.sg/covid-19){:target="_blank"}.

 Should you require any further information or assistance, please do not hesitate to email us at [SgConvention@mlaw.gov.sg](mailto:SgConvention@mlaw.gov.sg).